shalmalijoshi/reAIM/_news/announcement_2.md

 ***

-Shalmali Joshi and Noémie Elhadad are seeking a postdoctoral researcher with a strong background in Machine Learning to conduct cutting edge research to develop new methods and a foundational understanding for generalization, transfer learning and/or domain adaptation for healthcare applications.
+Shalmali Joshi and Noémie Elhadad are seeking a postdoctoral researcher with a strong background in Machine Learning to conduct cutting-edge research to develop new methods and a foundational understanding for generalization, transfer learning, and/or domain adaptation for healthcare applications.

 As a postdoc, you will work on conceptualizing and leading projects that address major challenges in the area of generalization with relevance to healthcare.
-You will develop principled methods using causal inference, probabilistic modeling and deep learning in static and longitudinal settings.
-You will also have the opportunity to apply your novel methodological work in psychiatry data that combines multiple data-domains and heterogeneous data types.
+You will develop principled methods using causal inference, probabilistic modeling, and deep learning in static and longitudinal settings.
+You will also have the opportunity to apply your novel methodological work in psychiatry data that combines multiple data domains and heterogeneous data types.

 [Columbia University Medical Center](https://www.cuimc.columbia.edu/) and particularly the [Department of Biomedical Informatics](https://www.dbmi.columbia.edu/) has access to 6.5 million patient records, including large EHR and claims data.
 It is also a leading coordinating center for [OHDSI](https://www.ohdsi.org/).
-You will have access to the [DSI](https://datascience.columbia.edu/) If you are interested in high quality methodological work with strong potential for real health impact, this is the right place for you.
+You will further have access to the [DSI](https://datascience.columbia.edu/) resources for collaborations and additional data.
+If you are interested in high quality methodological work with strong potential for real health impact, this is the right place for you.

 <b>Qualifications</b>:
-Applicants should have a PhD in ML, statistics or equivalent (within 3 months of starting the position).
-Strong research interest in Machine Learning for health and medicine is required, with a relevant publication record (ICML, NeurIPS, AISTATS, UAI, MLHC, CHIL, JAMIA, KDD etc.).
-Experience working with Electronic Health Record data, combining multiple data-domains is a plus.
-Relevant research background in one or more of Causal Inference, Probabilistic Modeling and Generalization in ML is a significant plus.
+Applicants should have a Ph.D. in ML, statistics, or equivalent (within 3 months of starting the position).
+Strong research interest in Machine Learning for health and medicine is required, with a relevant publication record (ICML, NeurIPS, AISTATS, UAI, MLHC, CHIL, JAMIA, KDD, etc.).
+Experience working with Electronic Health Record data, combining multiple data domains is a plus.
+Relevant research background in one or more Causal Inference, Probabilistic Modeling, and Generalization in ML is a significant plus.

 If interested please apply [here](https://academic.careers.columbia.edu/#!/112800) with the following.
 #### Application Materials